enkidevs/curriculum/javascript/react/introduction-to-hooks/rules-of-hooks.md

 Now that you know your functional components can contain multiple hook calls, it is time to learn the rules that apply to hooks.

 The first rule is **always call hooks at the top level**.
-To allow React to correctly preserve the state of hooks between multiple `useState()` and `useEffect` calls, you can't call call hooks inside loops, conditions, or nested functions.
+To allow React to correctly preserve the state of hooks between multiple `useState()` and `useEffect` calls, you can't call hooks inside loops, conditions, or nested functions.
 What this rule does is it ensures that the hooks are called in the exact same order each time a component renders.

 The second rule is **only call hooks from React functions**.
 Hooks were designed to work when called either inside React functional components or inside a custom hook (concept which will be taught at a later time).
 Hooks can't be called from regular JavaScript functions.